Helping you discover the best of Britain’s vineyards

 A Guide to Exploring Vineyards from Ditchling

-Ditchling is a large village just north of Brighton, tucked beneath the South Downs.
-Despite being only an hour from London, it feels like you’ve slipped into another pace of life: narrow lanes, flint cottages, and an arty streak thanks to the legacy of the 20th-century Guild of St Joseph and St Dominic.
-It’s also surrounded by some of the biggest names in English wine, making it one of the best bases for a vineyard weekend.
+Ditchling is a large village just north of Brighton, sitting directly beneath the South Downs.
+Despite being close to the city and under an hour from London, it feels slower and more rural, shaped by narrow lanes, flint cottages, and a long-standing artistic tradition.
+It’s also surrounded by some of the most important names in English sparkling wine, making it one of the strongest bases in Sussex for a vineyard-focused weekend.

 Best times to visit